Published | Wed, August 29, 2012

 About Bretford Manufacturing, Inc.

 Bretford is a manufacturer of furniture for both learning and work environments.
-Founded in 1948 and headquartered in Franklin Park, Ill., Bretford Manufacturing, Inc. holds more than six decades of expertise dedicated to the design and manufacture of sustainable furniture solutions that are made in the U.S.A.
+Founded in 1948 and headquartered in Franklin Park, IL, Bretford holds close to seven decades of expertise dedicated to the design and manufacture of sustainable furniture solutions that are made in the U.S.A.
 Each furniture design is built for quality and mobility so rooms, people and information can move and still stay connected.

 With nearly 350 employees and 450,000 square feet of production space, the company offers smart furniture designs that support evolving technology, enabling institutions, organizations and corporations to increase productivity and efficiency.
 Superior workmanship and environmentally-compliant manufacturing and operation practices ensure dependable Bretford products, many of which are GREENGUARD Indoor Air Quality Certified®.
 The company is committed to using less energy, creating less waste and reducing its carbon footprint.
 Bretford is a CarbonNeutral® certified company and its EDU 2.0 line is among the first in the contract furniture industry to achieve CarbonNeutral product certification.
-All Bretford products are backed by a 12-year standard warranty, with one year on electrical components and the industry’s best 20-year standard warranty on library furniture.
+All Bretford products are backed by a 12-year standard warranty.